Here’s the Guru guide to all of the best Gran Canaria surf spots with lots of useful tips about swells and tides.

 A hollow left-hander breaking over a really shallow volcanic reef in the north corner of the beach.
 Sandy beach but where the wave breaks, no sand at all, very sharp reef with urchins and high tide only.

 To get there, you have to come from the South on the GC1 and take the exit which is just before the beach.
-There is a parking area there – leave nothing in the car.
-There’s also another exit with some parking places coming from Las Palmas, before the first tunnel, next to the pass under the highway, but I definitely wouldn’t leave the car there.
+There is a parking area there.
+There’s also another exit with some parking places coming from Las Palmas, before the first tunnel, next to the pass under the highway.
+As with all quiet parking areas with no supervision, we’d advise you not to leave anything of value in the car.

 La Laja (playa)